Everything PR News

 Key external blowMulti-billion-dollar individual jury verdicts (e.g., $2.25B McKivison, later reduced)DOJ: "textbook example of bad faith bankruptcy"

-Investor reactionBayer ADR up 6% on settlement announcement; litigation certainty cheeredJ&J stock down 5% on bankruptcy rejection
+Investor reactionBayer ADR up ~6% on settlement announcementJ&J stock down ~5% on bankruptcy rejection

 End state (mid-2026)Settlement awaiting court approval.
 Supreme Court case pending.
 Closure visible.Litigation ongoing in federal and state courts.
 No end-state in sight.

-Closure vs attrition.
-That's the choice.
 Mass-tort litigation does not end when companies want it to.
-It ends when they make it end — by buying closure — or when courts and the press conclude that they cannot.
+It ends when companies make it end — by buying closure — or when courts and the press conclude the company cannot avoid the end-state.
 Bayer chose the former.
-J&J is still being pushed toward the latter.
-The right playbook is whichever one a board can defend to shareholders for the next decade.
+J&J is being pushed toward the latter.
+The right playbook is whichever one the board can defend to shareholders for the next decade.
 Pick early.
 Commit.
-Accept that the cost of indecision is higher than the cost of either path.
+The cost of running both half-strategies is higher than the cost of either committed path.

 Frequently Asked Questions